yplebedev/BSPEntSpy/README.md

 # BSPEntSpy - enhanced Entity Lump editor
+**Important!**
+To use this tool for it's (not originally intended) purpose use this lauch param: -fixlights

-BSPEntSpy is an updated version of **EntSpy** originaly made by Rof (http://www.bagthorpe.org/bob/cofrdrbob/).
+BSPEntSpy is an updated version of **EntSpy** originally made by Rof (http://www.bagthorpe.org/bob/cofrdrbob/).

 **Latest version** of BSPEntSpy is available to **download** here: https://github.com/jakgor471/BSPEntSpy/releases/latest